-- Our ability to distribute cash to you depends on factors out of our control, including the continuation of distributions from our joint ventures, declines in the market prices for natural gas and oil, increases in interest rates, the development and production of natural gas and oil reserves, and the rates for, and volume of, production that we handle. - Our substantial indebtedness could adversely restrict our ability to operate, affect our financial condition and prevent us from making distributions to you. - Potential future acquisitions and expansions may adversely affect our business by increasing our risks of being unable to effectively integrate these new operations and substantially increasing the level of our indebtedness and contingent liabilities. - We cannot cause our joint ventures to take or not to take certain actions unless some or all of our joint venture partners agree. - Our actual project costs could exceed our forecast, and our cash flow from projects may not be immediate. - You will have limited voting rights and will not control our general partner, we may issue additional securities, diluting your interests, and a change of control of our general partner may adversely affect you. - El Paso and its affiliates have conflicts of interest with us and, accordingly, you. - Our partnership agreement purports to limit our general partner's fiduciary duties and certain other obligations relating to us. - Our general partner and its affiliates may sell units or other limited partner interests in the trading market, which could reduce the market price of your securities. - Your tax liability resulting from an investment in our limited partner interests could exceed any cash you receive as a distribution from us or the proceeds from dispositions of those securities. - The fractionation business is cyclical. - Our fractionation facilities are dedicated to a single customer, which is an affiliate of our general partner, for a twenty-year period.
+- Our ability to distribute cash to you depends on factors out of our control, including the continuation of distributions from our subsidiaries and joint ventures, declines in the market prices for oil and natural gas, increases in interest rates, the development and production of oil and natural gas reserves, and the rates for, and volume of, production that we handle. - Our substantial indebtedness could adversely restrict our ability to operate, affect our financial condition and prevent us from making distributions to you. - Potential future acquisitions and expansions may adversely affect our business by increasing our risks of being unable to effectively integrate those new operations and substantially increasing the level of our indebtedness and contingent liabilities. - We cannot cause our joint ventures to take or not to take certain actions unless some or all of our joint venture partners agree. - Our actual project costs could exceed our forecast, and our cash flow from projects may not be immediate. - You will have limited voting rights and will not control our general partner; we may issue additional securities, diluting your interests; and a change of control of our general partner may adversely affect you. - El Paso Corporation and its affiliates have conflicts of interest with us and, accordingly, you. - Our partnership agreement purports to limit our general partner's fiduciary duties and certain other obligations relating to us. - Our general partner and its affiliates may sell units or other limited partner interests in the trading market, which could reduce the market price of your securities. - Your tax liability resulting from an investment in our limited partner interests could exceed any cash you receive as a distribution from us or the proceeds from dispositions of those securities. - The fractionation and processing businesses are cyclical. - Our fractionation and processing facilities are each dedicated to a single customer, which in each case is an affiliate of our general partner, for a 20-year period. - Personal injury, mechanical failure and damage to our facilities could have an adverse effect on our revenues and cash flows. - Our operations are subject to operational hazards and uninsured risks. - Regulations proposed by the FERC could fundamentally affect our operations and assets.
+Please see our discussion of these proposed regulations beginning on page S-28.